vapourismo/knxproto/README.md

 So far there is no useful documentation other than the docstrings contained within the header files.
 Maybe start with [src/routerclient.h](https://github.com/vapourismo/knxclient/blob/master/src/routerclient.h) or [src/tunnelclient.h](https://github.com/vapourismo/knxclient/blob/master/src/tunnelclient.h).

+## Development
+This library is still in pre-release state, you should expect the interface to change without notice.